bauerca/webpages/README.md

 ## Session

-This is passed in to the read/write lifecycle methods on the pages object.
+This is passed in to the read/write lifecycle methods by way of the pages object.
 Use it to set small chunks of data in cookies that are persisted between pages.
 There are two types of state that can be set to a session, public and secret.
 Public state is available on `pages.session.state` whereas secret state is only available on